John Keats and Percy Bysshe Shelley: Essential Poems

 This publication from the Keats-Shelley House Press is a fascinating glimpse into the process by which Argentinian poet and writer developed his essay "The Nightingale of Keats".

-The 66-page booklet contains a high-quality facsimile of the manuscript with transcription, Borges' essay, and an essay by Borges scholar Jason Wilson, Professor Emeritus at University College London; both essays are presented in both English and Italian.
+The 66-page book contains a high-quality facsimile of the manuscript with transcription, Borges' essay, and an essay by Borges scholar Jason Wilson, Professor Emeritus at University College London; both essays are presented in both English and Italian.

 Price: € 15.00